sagemath/sagewiki_to_gh-2022-10-10/gsoc09_application.md

-=== What is the URL for your ideas page? === [[http://wiki.sagemath.org/gsoc09]]
+=== What is the URL for your ideas page? ===
+The ideas for GSoC'09 projects are collected at this URL:

+[[http://wiki.sagemath.org/gsoc09]]

 <<Anchor(mailinglist)>>
 === What is the main development mailing list or forum for your organization? ===